octopuslab-cz/octopuslab-installer/README.md

 # OctopusLab Init Lite

-This module facilitates installation of OctopusLab MicroPython tools.
-We use it on ESP32 boards (all examples bellow), but it may work on other MicroPython ports as well.
+This module facilitates provisioning of ESP32 boards with MicroPython projects.

+We use it for deployment of [OctopusLab tools](https://docs.octopuslab.cz/) on ESP32 boards (all examples bellow), but it may work on other MicroPython ports as well.

+Purpose of this tool is to download a `.tar` file and unpack it to the file storage over existing content.

+Alternatively tar archive si stored locally for later offline restore a.k.a. factory reset.

+In future optional wipe of dangling files will be added.

 ## How to use?